tfparker/Enterprise-SDLC-Change-Governance-Model/README.md

 ### 2. Change Lifecycle

-Defines the major lifecycle stages for governed change.
+The change lifecycle defines the major stages for governed change.

 Illustrative lifecycle: